Brand safety

-At Pinterest, we have especially high standards for safety because, ultimately, we believe you can’t feel inspired if you don’t first feel safe.
+Pinterest is an industry leader on products and policies that aim to create a safer, more inclusive and more positive internet.
+We have especially high standards for safety because ultimately, we believe you can’t feel inspired if you don’t first feel safe.
 Our policies are designed to keep Pinterest safe for all users, including brands and advertisers.
 They govern what we do and don’t allow on Pinterest and all users must abide by them.

 2017